DMARC Alignment

 13. If DKIM passes but DMARC fails, the DKIM `d=` domain probably belongs to your email delivery service instead of your domain.
 Enable custom DKIM for your sender domain.

-14. If both SPF and DKIM fail, fix your email delivery service's DNS setup before sending campaigns.
+14. If both SPF and DKIM fail, fix your email delivery service's DNS setup before you send campaigns.

-15. Send another test and repeat the header check until DMARC passes.
+15. Send another test email and repeat the header check until the DMARC result is pass.

 - At least one of SPF or DKIM should align with the visible From domain.

-- DKIM alignment is usually the most reliable path for marketing email.
+- DKIM alignment is usually the most reliable option for marketing email.

 - Use your email delivery service's domain verification steps instead of sending with a generic service identity.

-- If DMARC fails, check both authentication results and alignment, not only whether SPF or DKIM passed.
+- If DMARC fails, check both the authentication results and the alignment results.
+Do not check only whether SPF or DKIM passed.

-- Forwarding and mailing lists can affect authentication, which is another reason DKIM alignment matters.
+- Forwarding and mailing lists can affect authentication, so DKIM alignment is important.

 - If the From domain is `example.com`, DKIM `d=example.com` aligns.